Sarthak-16XO/tictactoe/README.md

 # tictactoe
-A simple TicTacToe game using JS
+A simple TicTacToe game made using JS